A touch of sci-fi . . .

 The strange tone was enveloping him.
 He felt himself relax, inside and out, as he brushed a tear off his cheek.

 He made it to the view port, and there it was, still drifting by.

 “Cheezus,” he said, again.
-He continued staring out the port as the station came back to life around him.
+He continued staring out the port as the station came back to life around him, the bright, artificial lights making him squint momentarily.
 He didn’t know what to think.
 He couldn’t think.
-This was a new experience.
-He wasn’t entirely sure he liked it.
+This was a whole new experience.
+He wasn’t sure he liked it.
 He was sure he didn’t hate it.

-Slowly, Scout made his way back to his workstation.
+Slowly, he made his way back to his workstation.
 He shuddered, snapping back into reality.
 Shaking his head, he sat down.

 . . .